Senate panel backs $525.8 billion in Pentagon spending

-WASHINGTON, May 24 (Reuters) - A U.S. Senate panel voted on Thursday to authorize $525.8 billion in defense spending for the 2013 fiscal year, blocking President Barack Obama’s proposed Air Force cuts while reducing Pentagon civilian personnel to stay within the president’s budget limits.
+WASHINGTON (Reuters) - A Senate panel voted on Thursday to authorize $525.8 billion in defense spending for the 2013 fiscal year, blocking President Barack Obama’s proposed Air Force cuts while reducing Pentagon civilian personnel to stay within the president’s budget limits.

 The Senate Armed Services Committee approved a defense policy bill that would authorize a base Pentagon budget of $525.8 billion along with $88.2 billion for the Afghanistan war and other overseas operations.
 The panel also authorized $17.3 billion for Energy Department nuclear weapons programs.